-See Figure 1, next page
+Figures 1 and 2, next page

 - Slide Switch: Selects the A/V device to be controlled by the remote control.
-Set the slide switch to TV for operation of the TV and IEEE 1394 devices.
-Control of other device types requires programing (see chapter 3, "TV Operation"). - 2.
+Set the slide switch to TV for operation of the TV, NetCommand-controlled devices, and IEEE 1394 devices.
+Control of additional devices requires programing (see Appendix C, "Programming the Remote Control." - 2.
 SLEEP: Sets the TV to turn off within 2 hours.
 See the next page for instructions. - Digits/Letters: Allow you to tune to a channel by entering channel numbers; press ENTER for faster tuning.
-Use numbers and the CANCEL key to enter digital sub-channels.
+Use numbers and the -/CANCEL key to enter digital sub-channels.
 Also use for entering information into menus.